Korea TEFL Job Board — English Teaching Jobs in Korea 2026

 Types of English Teaching Jobs in Korea

 Morning programs run 9am–5/6pm.
 After-school academies go from ~1pm to 9pm or 2pm to 10pm — about 30 teaching hours a week.
 Small classes of 5–11 students.
-Salary is 2.4–3M KRW/month with housing included.
-Teachers with an education degree or teaching experience can expect offers toward the higher end.
+Salary is 2.4–3M+ KRW/month with housing included.
+Above 3M is realistic with teaching experience or an education degree.

 Standard 9am–5pm hours, 20–22 teaching hours a week, and 18–26 vacation days a year.
 Salary is 2.0–2.7M KRW/month.
 Most placements are outside Seoul — but if you're open to that, it's a stable, government-backed setup with more time off.